daleao/sdv/Ligo/Modules/Arsenal/README.md

 Another issue is the futility of most weapon stats; in vanilla, damage is king when choosing rings and forges, and the remaining five weapon stats (crit. chance, crit. power, knockback, speed and precision) are mostly, if not completely, useless.
 Crit. stats tend to be avoided due to the difficulty in building significant crit. chance; knockback and speed are ignored, again because the sword already offers enough of both, and precision does absolutely nothing.

-This module seeks to fix all of these issues, rebalance all three weapon types while preserving their identities, and also add strategic value to all buildable weapon stats, allowing players to experiment a variety of different builds and playstyles.
+This module seeks to fix all of these issues, rebalance all weapon types while preserving their identities, and also add strategic value to all buildable weapon stats, allowing players to experiment a variety of different builds and playstyles.
 To achieve this, this module uses a combination of nerfs, buffs and entirely new mechanics which will overall make combat significantly more challenging.
 Players who don't care for a challenge or are uninsterested in combat should probably keep this whole module disabled.

-### Knockback
+### Stabbing Swords

-Knockback has been nerfed across the board.
-In vanilla, the default knockback for swords is the sweet spot, and the higher knockback offered by clubs is often more of a nuisance than a perk.
-Now, club knockback has become the sweet spot, and sword users will be forced to build knockback bonuses to achieve the same effect.
+In vanilla game code we can find traces of an abandoned fourth weapon type: **stabbing swords**.
+We can conclude that Concerned Ape did originally intend for some swords to *not* have the infamously hated and widely ignored defensive parry special move.
+This module thus reintroduces stabbing swords into the game, along with a brand new special move, which means that sword players can finally have an offensive special move: pressing the action button with a stabbing sword equipped will perform a forwards dash attack, which allows for quick repositioning while also damaging enemies along the way.
+The player is also invincible during the dash.

 ### Combos & Swing Speed